hajinlee-lattice/Dasein/le-ui/README-WP.md

 ##BUILD FOR PRODUCTION
 `npm run build`
 1. The grunt tasks runner is going to produce inside ./projects/common/assets the min.js files
-2. The webpack bundler is going to produce inside login, leadprioritization, insights a `dist` folder with html, js, other resorces
+2. The webpack bundler is going to produce inside login, atlas, insights a `dist` folder with html, js, other resorces

 ##package.json scripts
 `install`: install all the node modules in all the projects and at the root level